shupershuff/PalworldServerTools/README.md

 - -Info - RCON request to return server Info.
 - -Version - Used to specifically return server version text provided by -info
 - -ServerName - Used to specifically return server name text provided by -info
-- -ShowPlayers - Show the names of all logged in players.
-TBC FROM v1.1.0 this will instead show a comma separated response, the exact response you'd get from RCON.
+- -ShowPlayers - Show the Names, PlayerUID and SteamID of all logged in players.
-- -ShowPlayerNames - TBC FROM v1.1.0 ONWARDS Show the names of all logged in players.
+- -ShowPlayerNames - Show comma separated names of all logged in players.
-- -ShowPlayerCount - Number of players online
+- -ShowPlayerCount - Number of players online.
 - -Shutdown - Used to initiate a planned shutdown.
-Can be used in conjunction with -shutdowntimer and -shutdownmessage.
-The script will also initiate a broadcast message notifying of shutdown when it's imminent.
-- -ShutdownTimer - Optional parameter.
-Used to specify how many seconds until shutdown should occur.
-If not specified it will use the value from the config file.
-- -ShutdownMessage - To use this use -broadcast "message".
-Used to customise the shutdown message.
+For general usage use: -Shutdown <SecondsToShutdown> <Message>.
+Can also be used with -ShutdownTimer & -ShutdownMessage
 - -Broadcast - To use this use -broadcast "message".
 Sends a message to all players.
 Note that as of the time of writing, it's not possible to send messages with spaces in them (game limitation).
 - -DoExit - Schedule an immediate shutdown of the server.
-- -Kick (or -kickplayer) - TBC FROM v1.1.0 ONWARDS Used to kick a player.
+- -Kick (or -kickplayer) - Used to kick a player.
 Script allows you to specify either steam ID or playername to kick.
-- -Ban (or -banplayer) - TBC FROM v1.1.0 ONWARDS Used to ban a player.
+- -Ban (or -banplayer) - Used to ban a player.
 Script allows you to specify either steam ID or playername to ban eg -ban shupershuff or -ban 1234567890123.
 If specified player isn't online, script will check against playernames and steam ID's of players who have previously joined the server.
 Note that if used from a web front end (eg Home Assistant) where CLI prompts can't be seen, playername or steamID MUST be typed perfectly.
 - -Save - Force server to save data.

 Server Launch and misc Parameters:
 - -Setup - Run through steps to setup SteamCMD, Install Palworld Dedicated server, install ARRCON and configure Inbound & Outbound Firewall rules required.
-- -Backup - TBC FROM v1.1.0.
-Will initiate a backup and save it to "<BackupPath>\<Year>\<MonthName>\<Day>\<TimeOfBackup>\"
+- -Backup - If server is online, this will initiate a backup and save it to "<BackupPath>\<Year>\<MonthName>\<Day>\<TimeOfBackup>\"
 - -Start - Will check for updates and start the server using your "Normal" settings
 - -StartThemed - Will check for updates and start the server using the 'themed' settings for whatever day it is.
 NOTE that this will overwrite PalworldSettings.ini with the contents of the .ini file you've specified in config.xml
 - -LogPlayers - Write to PlayersOnline.txt so you can see who was online at what time.
 You can use this alongside any of the ShowPlayers parameters.